My Experience with COVID

 It’s a little hard to describe what it felt like trying to breathe in that state.
 When your oxygen falls, it’s like exerting yourself in really intense exercise; you are desperately out of breath so your instinct is to breathe faster and faster, but there is no relief.
 I laid there, 24 hours a day, involuntarily suffocating myself.

 Within a couple of days, my oxygen requirements increased to 15 liters and I started to wear a nonrebreather mask in addition to the nasal cannula I had been wearing the last few days.
 Even at the maximum supplemental oxygen, my blood saturation nosedived to 56 percent, which is a level dangerous to all of the organs in the body.
 It was at that point, the doctor came in and gave me a report that changed my life.
-He said that in my current state, he gave me a 50 percent chance of survival, but my if my oxygen levels did not stabilize and continued to decrease, he would have to intubate me, at which point my chance of survival diminished to 25 percent.
+He said that in my current state, he gave me a 50 percent chance of survival, but if my oxygen levels did not stabilize, over the next 12 hours, he would have to intubate me, at which point my chance of survival diminished to 25 percent.

 And in that moment, when he told me that, life felt surreal.
 I started thinking about all the things I wanted to see my kids do and tell them and teach them that I hadn’t yet; there were so many things that I still had left to say to my loved ones.
 I wouldn’t see Jade graduate or get married one day, I wouldn’t see Jackson become a man; these things were being ripped away from me and there was nothing I could do.
 And being confronted with the decision to be put on a ventilator knowing that it increased my chance of dying, I all of the sudden realized that there are so many things in life that just don’t matter.
 They just aren’t important.
 We focus on so many other things and we don’t keep our attention in the present moment with those around us, and that’s really what’s important.
 We get so caught up in thinking about what others think and it is just completely irrelevant to everything, it has no value to our lives.
 There are so many beautiful and magical things about the creation that God, the creator, has given us that is so beautiful and perfect right in front of us but we have to focus for a minute to see it.
 The beauty is everywhere around us, and in everything.
 In that moment, when both death and life are palpable, you just realize that almost everything we worry about is self-induced and we create those anxieties unnecessarily.
 There’s a lot of simple beautiful things in life and, I just think if we just slow down a little bit, we can appreciate those things more.